swan-io/swan-partner-frontend/docs/docs/specs/onboarding/company.md

 :::

 :::info
-The ultimate beneficiary owners are fetched automatically on onboarding update if the information is available, as soon as the necessary informations (like the registration number) are gathered, **in most cases, this should not require any filling from the user**!
+The ultimate beneficiary owners are fetched automatically on onboarding update if the information is available, as soon as the necessary information (like the registration number) are gathered, **in most cases, this should not require any filling from the user**!
 :::

 On this step, the user can add the organization’s ultimate beneficiary owners.